shrujj01/UjjawalShrivastava/README.md

+Based on your resume and the existing content, here is an updated **README.md** for your GitHub profile:

+---

 # Ujjawal Shrivastava

-A results-driven software developer with seven years of experience in creating scalable, secure applications.
-Specializing in the full software development lifecycle—from design to deployment—delivering solutions that are both high-performing and user-centric.
-Currently deepening expertise in **Software Engineering Systems** at Northeastern University, with a focus on cutting-edge technologies in cloud computing, CI/CD pipelines, and application development.
+Results-driven software developer with seven years of experience crafting advanced, scalable, and secure applications.
+Highly skilled in the complete software development lifecycle—from design to deployment—providing solutions that are both high-performing and user-focused.
+Currently advancing expertise in **Software Engineering Systems** at Northeastern University, with an emphasis on cloud computing, CI/CD pipelines, and application development.

 ---

 ## 🔭 Focus Areas:
-- Building **custom application images** with Packer, integrating databases like **MySQL/MariaDB/PostgreSQL**, and streamlining CI/CD processes with **GitHub Actions**.
+- Building **custom application images** with Packer, integrating databases like **MySQL/MariaDB/PostgreSQL**, and refining CI/CD workflows with **GitHub Actions**.
 - Automating dynamic infrastructure using **Terraform** on **AWS**.

 ---

 ## 🌱 Passion for Continuous Learning:
-- Keeping up with advancements in **cloud technologies** and **development frameworks**.
+- Staying updated with the latest in **cloud technologies** and **development frameworks**.
-- Sharpening full-stack development skills and exploring new approaches to cloud-based infrastructure management.
+- Sharpening full-stack development skills while exploring innovative approaches to cloud-based infrastructure management.

 ---